JoakimHellberg/AppIoT-RPi3-Integration/README.md

 Valid content would be G;12:AB:21:AD:BA:32;10000

 Once generated, you could print the QR-Code and put it on the outside of the RPi to easily scan when registering using the Deployment Application.

+# AppIoT registration
+# Gateway Type
+Create a gateway type in AppIoT Settings -> Hardware Types -> Gateway Types -> Create
+- Name: RPi3
+- Type ID: 10000

+A Default template for the gateway is automatically created and we do not need to do any changes to it.